FelixHenninger/lab.js/readme.md

 ###Find help

-The easiest and quickest way to find help is to [join our Slack channel](https://slackin-nmbrcrnchrs.herokuapp.com/), where there's often someone around to discuss things and help out.
+The easiest and quickest way to find help is to [join our Slack channel](https://slackin-nmbrcrnchrs.herokuapp.com/), where there's someone around to discuss things and help out most of the time.
 You're welcome to just join and say hello!

 ###Keep up-to-date